21 Common Retirement Challenges You Need to Prepare For

 According to a Transamerica study, nearly 40% of retirees said life after work didn’t match what they pictured.
-For many, retirement has meant unexpected costs, major lifestyle shifts, and harder emotional adjustments than they planned for.
+These are the common retirement challenges that can quietly drain savings and test your peace of mind if you’re not prepared.

 Are you actually ready for retirement, or just hoping it all works out?
 Read this before finding out the hard way.